osmanovabm/eda-rfm-electronics-sales-analysis/README.md

 ---

 ## Data Description
 The synthetic dataset includes retail and wholesale orders for 2023–2024.
-After cleaning, the dataset contains the following columns:
+After cleaning, the dataset contains 23958 rows and the following 11 columns:

 | Column | Description |
 |--------|------------|